Trans-Saharan slave trade: Late trans-Saharan slave trade

-Other 19th century European explorers also recorded their perilous experiences traveling through the deadly Saharan Desert alongside slave caravans.
+Other 19th-century European explorers recorded their perilous experiences traveling through the Saharan Desert alongside slave caravans.
 The explorer Gustav Nachtigal reported finding numerous bones at desert springs that had run dry.
 Nachtigal estimated that for every one slave that successfully arrived at the market three or four had either died or escaped.
 Cold could also kill in the desert as the explorer Heinrich Barth relayed a story that the vizier of Bornu had lost forty slaves in a single night in Libya.
-A British account described happening upon an abandoned caravan surrounded by one hundred skeletons.
+A British account described one hundred skeletons.

-By 1858 the British consul in Tripoli had recorded that more than 66% of the value shipped across the Sahara was made up by slaves.
+By 1858, the British consul in Tripoli had recorded that more than 66% of the value shipped across the Sahara was made up by slaves.
 The British Consul in Benghazi wrote in 1875 that the slave trade had reached an enormous scale and that the slaves who were sold in Alexandria and Constantinople had quadrupled in price.
 This trade, he wrote, was encouraged by the local government.
-By the mid 19th century it's possible that nearly 10,000 slaves were being transported to North Africa yearly.
+By the mid 19th century, it is possible that nearly 10,000 slaves were being transported to North Africa yearly.
 The Muslim historian Ahmad ibn Khalid an-Nasiri bemoaned the "unlimited enslavement of blacks" in 19th century North Africa "where men traffic them like beasts or worse" and where the majority of slaves were Muslims who should have been exempt from slavery because of their religious status.

+Slaves were marched in shackles from across the Sahara via the Trans-Saharan slave trade to the Nile, while dying from exposure and swollen feet.

-Adolf Vischer wrote in an article published in 1911 that: "...it has been said that slave traffic is still going on on the Benghazi-Wadai route, but it is difficult to test the truth of such an assertion as, in any case, the traffic is carried on secretly".
+Adolf Vischer wrote in an article published in 1911 that: "...it has been said that slave traffic is still going on on the Benghazi–Wadai route, but it is difficult to test the truth of such an assertion as, in any case, the traffic is carried on secretly".
 At Kufra, the Egyptian traveller Ahmed Hassanein Bey found out in 1916 that he could buy a girl slave for five pounds sterling while in 1923 he found that the price had risen to 30 to 40 pounds sterling.
 Another traveler, the Danish convert to Islam Knud Holmboe, crossed the Italian Libyan desert in 1930, and was told that slavery is still practiced in Kufra and that he could buy a slave girl for 30 pounds sterling at the Thursday slave market.

 According to James Richardson's testimony, when he visited Ghadames, most slaves were from Bornu.
 According to Raëd Bader, based on estimates of the Trans-Saharan trade, between 1700 and 1880 Tunisia received 100,000 black slaves, compared to only 65,000 entering Algeria, 400,000 in Libya, 515,000 in Morocco and 800,000 in Egypt.